greenpau/caddy-auth-portal/CONTRIBUTING.md

 Follow either of the two links above to access the appropriate CLA.
 Next, if you are ready to accept, add the following text in the body your first commit message.

-For individual CLA:
+* For Individual CLA:

       I hereby consent to the Individual CLA provided in assets/cla/individual_cla.md

-For corporate CLA:
+* For Corporate CLA:

       I hereby consent to the Corporate CLA provided in assets/cla/corporate_cla.md

 ## Pull Request Checklist

 Before sending your pull requests, make sure you followed this list.

-- Ensure you read approviate Contributor License Agreement (CLA)
+- Ensure you read appropriate Contributor License Agreement (CLA)
-- Run tests
+- Run unit tests